 1. It Helps My Travel ‘Career’

-It’s still very much early days for me, but channelling my love of travel into starting this blog has already opened up a huge amount of doors for a side career (maybe one day full-time career?)
+It’s still very much early days for me (it’s been four years), but channelling my love of travel into starting this blog has already opened up a huge amount of doors for a side career (maybe one day full-time career?)
 I adore.

 Realistically, the more countries you visit, the more credibility you gain as a ‘travel expert’ or ‘travel writer’.
 It’s important to the readers, clients and even your colleagues to prove that you at least vaguely know what you’re talking about.
 If you’ve never left your home country yet write about worldwide travel, will anyone truly take you seriously?